• Skip to primary navigation

 Ways to Give

-There are numerous ways to give through the Texas A&M Foundation that allow you to direct your gift for a specific purpose at Texas A&M University.
+There are many ways to give through the Texas A&M Foundation that allow you to direct your gift for a specific purpose at Texas A&M University.
 You can support students, faculty, college programs or student activities with an endowed gift that will provide permanent support, or you can make a non-endowed gift to be used more immediately for a designated purpose.

 Explore Giving Options